 any interest was not payable until after the closing date.

+Top of page

 Limitations on the board’s right of recovery

 5) Subject to the following provisions of the arrangement, the Board shall not take any steps prior to the closing date to recover liabilities in respect of relevant accounting periods from the participating companies, but the Board’s right to recover liabilities shall not be otherwise affected.

+Top of page

 Calculation of monies payable under the arrangement (or credit balances)

 6) The Board shall, after the closing date, give notice in writing to the nominated company showing the Board’s calculation of the balance of monies payable by the nominated company under the arrangement in respect of relevant accounting periods (or, alternatively, any credit balance in the case of overpayment).
 The balance of monies thus payable (or any credit balance) shall be calculated by setting the aggregate of liabilities of the participating companies in respect of relevant accounting periods as at the closing date, as shown on their self assessments or determinations by the Board (as the case may be), against the aggregate of payments made by the nominated company under the arrangement in respect of those periods.
 The Board’s calculation shall (subject to amendment in the event of error on the part of the Board) be final and conclusive and binding on the nominated company.